 - Glycine and GABA are nutrients that acts as naturally calming neurotransmitters that promote relaxation.

-- Hops and Skullcap are ancient plants that have a long history of use in traditional healing systems.
-Hops and Skullcap have long histories of use among Native Americans for a wide variety of medicinal purposes, and extensive research has validated many of its traditional applications, including promoting healthy sleep.
+- Hops and Skullcap are ancient plants that have long histories of use in traditional healing systems.
+Native Americans relied on them for a wide variety of medicinal purposes, and extensive research has validated many of their traditional applications, including promoting healthy sleep.

 Adaptogenic herbs like Ashwagandha (Withania somnifera) and Jujube (Ziziphus jujuba).
 Adaptogens are a unique class of healing plants.
 They help balance, restore and protect the body.
 Ashwagandha and Jujube are ancient plants that have been used in traditional Asian medicine for thousands of years and can promote a healthy stress response.

 Standardized extracts.
 Using standardized plant extracts ensures consistent quality and uniformity across batches.
-Herbal standardized extracts are what is most often used in clinical trials.
+Herbal standardized extracts are what are most often used in clinical trials.

 60 biphasic, time-release tablets per bottle.
 This is a 30-60 day supply, depending on whether you take 1 or 2 tablets at bedtime.
 For most people, 1 tablet is probably sufficient, but for those who need more, they can take 2 tablets.